-The Environmental Health and Safety Office (/information/campus-safety/environmental-health/) is responsible for providing counsel, guidance and services to the campus in order to attain policy objectives.
+The Environmental Health and Safety Office is responsible for providing counsel, guidance and services to the campus in order to attain policy objectives.
 These responsibilities include:

-- Keeping current with environmental, health and safety regulatory developments and changes. - Acting as a liaison with regulatory agencies for environmental, health and safety compliance. - Developing and implementing effective programs for safety both on and off the job. - Providing timely training. - Performing regular safety inspections and timely incident/accident investigations.
+- Keeping current with environmental, health and safety regulatory developments and changes. - Acting as a liaison with regulatory agencies for environmental, health and safety compliance.

+- Developing and implementing effective programs for safety both on and off the job. - Providing timely training. - Performing regular safety inspections and timely incident/accident investigations.